Dominic Brunetti: Biography

 Brunetti works as a real estate agent.
 He was previously president of the Nevada Homebuilders' Association.

 After the 2015 legislative session, prior incumbent Pat Hickey resigned in order to take a position on the Nevada Board of Education.
 The seat remained vacant until September 2016, when Brunetti was appointed by the Washoe County Commission for the October 2016 special session.
 The session was called in order to authorize the issuance of $750 million in public bonds, so that the money could be given to the Oakland Raiders for the construction of Allegiant Stadium.
 Brunetti ultimately voted in favor of the subsidy.

 Brunetti did not stand for election in November 2016 and was succeeded by fellow Republican Jill Tolles.

 Personal life

 Brunetti and his wife, Nina, have three children: Giana, Gemma, and Guy.
-Brunetti obtained a BA in political science from Stanford University and is an avid dancer in his free time.
+Brunetti completed a BA (political science) at Stanford University and is an avid dancer and amateur chef in his free time.